mgm8/pyngham/README.md

 ## Installing

+This library is available in the PyPI repository, and can be installed with the following command:

 * ```pip3 install pyngham```

-Or, from the source files:
+Or, directly from the source files:

 * ```python setup.py install```